 You can change the polling frequency and filter data using configuration options.

-New Relic Infrastructure integrations query your Azure Load Balancer services according to a default polling interval, which varies depending on the integration.
+New Relic queries your Azure Load Balancer services according to a default polling interval, which varies depending on the integration.
 Polling frequency for the Azure Load Balancer integration:

 - Polling interval: 5 minutes